Best Cities for History Buffs

 Kyoto, Japan

-• Historic Temples - Kyoto is famous for its well-preserved temples and shrines, such as Kinkaku-ji and Fushimi Inari-taisha.
+• Historic Temples - Kyoto is famous for its historic temples, such as Kinkaku-ji and Fushimi Inari-taisha, which offer insights into Japan's spiritual and cultural history.

-• UNESCO Sites - Kyoto is home to numerous UNESCO World Heritage Sites, including the Historic Monuments of Ancient Kyoto.
+• UNESCO Sites - With several UNESCO World Heritage Sites, including the Historic Monuments of Ancient Kyoto, the city is a testament to Japan's historical significance.

 Israel